DaniAkash/javascript-app-development/docs/references/variable_hoisting.md

 ------------

-Let us seen some real time situation where this  actually matters
+Let us see some real time situation where this  actually matters
 ```javascript
 var DEFAULT_SCORE = 100;
 var score = 200;